isabella232/primetime.en/help/digital-rights-management/protecting-content/implementing-the-license-server/handling-get-server-version-reqs.md

 uuid: 6e287f58-2ad2-428a-a76a-6847d06b0fd8
 ---

-# Handle Get Server Version requests{#handle-get-server-version-requests}
+# Handle Get Server Version requests {#handle-get-server-version-requests}

 Adobe Primetime DRM client 3.0 or later sends a Get Server Version request to determine the capabilities of the server.
 All servers using Primetime DRM SDK 3.0 or later must implement support for Get Server Version requests.